terra-money/docs/docs/learn/glossary.md

 Crypto assets that track the price of fiat currency enabled by the Terra protocol.
 Users mint new Terra stablecoins by burning Luna.
 Stablecoins are named for their fiat counterparts.
 For example, the base Terra stablecoin tracks the price of the IMF’s SDR, named TerraSDR, or SDT.
 Other stablecoin denominations include TerraUSD or UST, and TerraKRW or  KRT.
 All Terra stablecoin denominations exist in the same pool.

-For more information on Terra stablecoins, visit the [concepts page](protocol.md#stablecoin).
+For more information, see [stablecoins](./protocol.md#stablecoin) in the description of the Terra protocol.

 ## Terra Station